Skip to content

 • board_item_id

-• board_source: town_board, guild_board, event_board, regional_caravan_board, or faction_board
+• board_source: town_board, guild_board, event_board, or regional_caravan_board

 • board_source_ref

-• board_lane: emergency, system, player_contract, guild_civic, or opportunity
+• board_lane: emergency, system, guild_civic, or opportunity

-• visibility_scope: public, guild, party, faction, or contract-limited
+• visibility_scope: public, guild, party, or contract-limited

 • region_id